tomwalder/php-gds/README.md

 ## Getting Started ##

-Are you sitting comfortable? before we begin, you will need:
+Are you sitting comfortably? before we begin, you will need:
 - a Google Account (doh)
 - a Project to work on with the "Google Cloud Datastore API" turned ON [Google Developer Console](https://console.developers.google.com/)
 - a "Service account" and a P12 key file for that service account [Service Accounts](https://developers.google.com/accounts/docs/OAuth2#serviceaccount)